Payoff Information and Learning in Signaling Games: Introduction

+Importantly, the set of allowable priors with payoff information are not nested with the priors we considered in \citet{fudenberg_he_2017}: Payoff information rules out priors that assign positive probability to strictly dominated actions, while the full-support priors of \citet{fudenberg_he_2017} require that strictly dominated strategies receive positive probability.
+Thus the sets of patiently stable profiles and rationally patiently stable profiles are not in general nested.
+Through a pair of examples, we illustrate that RCE better tracks the set of rationally patiently stable outcomes than the solution concepts from \citet{fudenberg_he_2017} do.

-Priors with payoff information lead to additional restrictions on different types' comparative experimentation frequencies, which can generate stronger restrictions on the receiver's beliefs in some games.
-For instance, Example \ref{exa:charity} considers a signaling game where two types of senders choose between a safe option \textbf{Out} that yields a known payoff, and a risky option \textbf{In} whose payoff depends on the receiver's response.
-The receiver has three responses to \textbf{In}: \textbf{Up,} which is optimal against the strong sender; \textbf{Down,} which is optimal against the weak sender, and \textbf{X,} which is never optimal.\footnote{This example is a simplified variant of \citet{cho_signaling_1987}'s beer-quiche game, with an extra conditionally dominated response for the receiver.} We show that when priors encode payoff information, the strong types experiment more with \textbf{In} than the weak types do.
-But, this comparison can be reversed when the senders do not know the receivers' payoff functions, since the weak types like the \textbf{X} response more than the strong types do.
-In this game, the new refinement concept we propose based on payoff knowledge rules out a sequential-equilibrium outcome that passes the CC.
+In Example \ref{exa:charity}, the sender can be either strong or weak.
+The sender has a safe option \textbf{Out} with a known payoff, and a risky option \textbf{In} whose payoff depends on the receiver's response.
+The receiver has three responses to \textbf{In}: \textbf{Up}, which is optimal against the strong sender; \textbf{Down}, which is optimal against the weak sender, and \textbf{X}, which is never optimal.
+We show that RCE refines \citet{fudenberg_he_2017}'s CC, and identifies the unique rationally patiently stable strategy profile.
+Intuitively, this is because when priors encode payoff information, the strong types experiment more with \textbf{In} than the weak types do against any play of the receivers, which is not true when senders do not know the receivers' payoff functions.

-In some other games, payoff information expands the set of long-run learning outcomes for patient and long-lived learners.
-Example \ref{exa:payoff_info_expands} shows a signaling game where no type with payoff information ever experiments with a certain signal, so the receivers' beliefs and behavior after this signal are arbitrarily determined from their prior beliefs.
-On the other hand, when senders are ignorant of the receivers' payoff functions, one sender type will experiment much more frequently with this signal than the other type, leading to a refinement of the receivers' off-path beliefs after the signal.
+In some other games, the set of rationally patiently stable profiles is larger than that of patiently stable profiles, because payoff information leads to some experiments not being taken at all.
+In Example \ref{exa:payoff_info_expands}, there is a signal that is never used as an experiment when senders have payoff information, so the receivers' beliefs and behavior after this signal are arbitrary.
+On the other hand, when senders are ignorant of the receivers' payoff functions, one sender type will experiment much more frequently with this signal than the other type, leading to a restriction on the receivers' off-path beliefs and off-path behavior after the signal.
+In this game, RCE exactly identifies the set of rationally patiently stable strategy profiles, while the \emph{strong CC} (which is shown by \citet{fudenberg_he_2017} to be necessary for patient stability without payoff knowledge) rules out some rationally patiently stable profiles.